4 Hours / 4 CEs

 • Intended Audience

-This training is designed for mental health and allied professionals involved in parenting capacity assessments within child protection proceedings.
-It is suitable for individuals at all experience levels—beginner, intermediate, and advanced—who work in forensic, clinical, or community settings.
-Participants will gain skills in evaluating parent-child interactions, assessing risk and protective factors, and integrating psychological testing and collateral information to inform their assessments.
+This training is intended for mental health and allied professionals who conduct parenting capacity assessments in the context of child protection proceedings.
+It is designed for those who evaluate parent-child interactions, assess risk and protective factors, and integrate psychological testing and collateral information to inform their assessments.

 • Experience Level